TonyBUK/AoC/2022/Day12/readme.md

 **Part 1**

-The crux of this is to abandon your first through, which was no doubt a recursive function like:
+The crux of this is to abandon your first thought, which was no doubt a recursive function like:

     POS = Start Poisition